barafael/barafael.github.io/_posts/2017-10-31-Nice-Error-Handling-with-Arduino-Blinking-LED-Patterns.md

 Pretty self-explanatory!
 If you haven't worked with header files (like ``error_handling.h``) before: they are really simple.
-Before your code gets turned into binary for the arduino, the content of the header file is placed at it's corresponding ``#include``.
+Before your code gets turned into binary for the Arduino, the content of the header file is placed at it's corresponding ``#include``.
 Simple as that.
 This way, we can define our error handling functions without cluttering our main program.
 The header file must be in the same directory as the main sketch.
 You can rename the main